ministryofjustice/opg-digideps/docs/TESTING.md

 $ make api-unit-tests
 ```

+This will run the api tests and generate test coverage reports in the build/coverage-api directory.

 ### Client unit tests using CLI

 To run the client tests without a docker container (useful for running tests quickly during dev as it avoids having to